Frances Rivera: Move to New York 2011

 In July 2011, it was reported that due to personal and family reasons, Rivera would leave WHDH in August 2011 for a New York TV job.
 Her last broadcast in Boston was Thursday, August 18, 2011.
 She left to join the WPIX Pix11 Morning News in New York City and began broadcasting there on Sunday, August 28, 2011 at 6:14 a.m. covering Hurricane Irene.

 On August 6, 2013, Rivera accepted a buyout from WPIX and left the station at the end of that month.
 On her Facebook page, she stated, "Never been into on-air goodbyes, so for my last week at work, I insist on a no fuss, genuine one right here: Much love and goodbye for now!"

 In 2014, she became a co-anchor at MSNBC.

-Since 2017, she has been the co-anchor of Early Today with Phillip Mena.
+Since 2017, she has been the co-anchor of Early Today.

 Personal life

 Rivera was born in the Philippines.
 When she was three years old, she and her family, including her two brothers Andre and Marc, moved from the Philippines to Austin, Texas.
 Sometime afterward, they moved and settled in Dallas.
-She was sent by her family to finish her studies in the Philippines which she did, receiving her bachelor's degree in journalism from the University of the Philippines Diliman.
+Her family sent her to finish her studies in the Philippines, and she received her bachelor's degree in journalism from the University of the Philippines Diliman.

 In 2003, Rivera married Stuart Fraass, a Boston mortgage broker, and in 2010, they had their first child, a daughter named Tessa.
 In fall 2012, she gave birth to their second child, a son named Laz Conrad River.